huggingface/datasets/metrics/pearsonr/README.md

 - **pearsonr**(`float`): Pearson correlation coefficient.
 Minimum possible value is -1.
 Maximum possible value is 1.
 Values of 1 and -1 indicate exact linear positive and negative relationships, respectively.
 A value of 0 implies no correlation.
 - **p-value**(`float`): P-value, which roughly indicates the probability of an The p-value roughly indicates the probability of an uncorrelated system producing datasets that have a Pearson correlation at least as extreme as the one computed from these datasets.
 Minimum possible value is 0.
 Maximum possible value is 1.
 Higher values indicate higher probabilities.

+Like other correlation coefficients, this one varies between -1 and +1 with 0 implying no correlation.
+Correlations of -1 or +1 imply an exact linear relationship.
+Positive correlations imply that as x increases, so does y.
+Negative correlations imply that as x increases, y decreases.

 Output Example(s):
 ```python
 {'pearsonr': -0.7}